htcondor/htcondor/docs/grid-computing/grid-universe.rst

     Globus protocol that HTCondor-G uses to talk to remote Globus jobmanagers.
  GASS
-    The Globus Toolkit’s Global Access to Secondary Storage (GASS) service provides
+    The Globus Toolkit's Global Access to Secondary Storage (GASS) service provides
     :index:`GASS<single: GASS; HTCondor-G>`\ :index:`GASS (Global Access to Secondary Storage)` mechanisms for transferring data to and from a remote HTTP, FTP, or GASS server.
-GASS is used by HTCondor for the **gt2** grid type to transfer a job’s files to and from the machine where the job is submitted and the remote resource.
+GASS is used by HTCondor for the **gt2** grid type to transfer a job's files to and from the machine where the job is submitted and the remote resource.
  GridFTP
     GridFTP is an extension of FTP that provides strong security and